-2.4 Removal Instructions
+2.5 Removal Instructions

 The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
+The Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
 Remove the SINUVA Sinus Implant by day 90 or earlier at the physician's discretion using standard endoscopic instruments.